RedHatInsights/insights-behavioral-spec/features/README.md

 # List of scenarios

-## `OCM/cluster_list.feature`

-* Displaying info about no clusters on OCM UI ("empty list")
-* Displaying list of clusters on OCM UI

-## `OCM/cluster_overview.feature`

-* Display cluster overview page on OCM UI for cluster w/o any issues
-* Display cluster overview page on OCM UI for cluster with one critical issue
-* Display cluster overview page on OCM UI for cluster with one critical issue and one low issue
-* Display cluster overview page on OCM UI for cluster with two moderate issues

-## `OCM/disable_rule.feature`

-* Check if OCM user interface is accessible for two test accounts
-* Check if tutorial rule is visible for two test accounts
-* Check if first test account is able to disable tutorial rule
-* Check if tutorial rule disabled by first test account is disabled for second test account as well
-* Check if first test account is able to enable tutorial rule
-* Check if tutorial rule enabled by first test account is enabled for second test account as well
-* Check if rule is disabled for one cluster only
-* Check if rule R1 is visible for two test accounts
-* Check if first test account is able to disable rule R1
-* Check if rule R1 disabled by first test account is disabled for second test account as well
-* Check if first test account is able to enable rule R1
-* Check if rule R1 enabled by first test account is enabled for second test account as well
-* Check if rule is disabled for one cluster only

-## `OCM/disable_rule_on_ACM.feature`

-* Check if OCM user interface is accessible for two test accounts
-* Check if ACM user interface is accessible for two test accounts
-* Check if selected rule R1 is visible for the first test account in OCM UI
-* Check if selected rule R1 is visible for test account in ACM
-* Check if first test account is able to disable rule R1
-* Check if rule disabled on OCM UI is still visible on ACM
-* Check if rule disabled on OCM UI by user U1 is still visible on ACM for other users

-## `OCM/disable_rule_on_OCP.feature`

-* Check if OCM user interface is accessible for two test accounts
-* Check if OCP WebConsole user interface is accessible for two test accounts
-* Check if selected rule R1 is visible for the first test account in OCM UI
-* Check if selected rule R1 is visible for test account in OCP WebConsole
-* Check if first test account is able to disable rule R1
-* Check if rule disabled on OCM UI is disabled on OCP WebConsole as well
-* Check if rule disabled on OCM UI by user U1 is disabled on OCP WebConsole for other users as well

-## `OCM/insights_tab.feature`

-* Insights tab for cluster without any issue
-* Insights tab for cluster that does not send any insights-operator archive
-* Insights tab for cluster with 1 potential security issue identified

-## `OCM/login.feature`

-* Login into console.redhat.com
-* Login into OCM UI

-## `OCM/rule_feedback.feature`

-* Displaying rule feedback controls on OCM UI
-* Upvote for rule on OCM UI
-* Downvote for rule on OCM UI
-* Upvote then downvote for rule on OCM UI

-## `OCM/single_rule_page.feature`

-* Displaying single rule page in OCM UI

-## `OCP_WebConsole/insights.feature`

-* Insights on OCP WebConsole for a cluster without any issue
-* Insights on OCP WebConsole for a cluster that does not send any insights-operator archive
-* Insights on OCP WebConsole for a situation when REST API is not accessbile
-* Insights on OCP WebConsole for a cluster with 1 critical issue
-* Insights on OCP WebConsole for a cluster with 2 critical issues
-* Insights on OCP WebConsole for a cluster with 1 low issue and 2 critical issues
-* Insights on OCP WebConsole for a cluster with 1 low issue, 1 important issue, and 1 moderate issue
-* Insights on OCP WebConsole for a cluster with 10 low issues

-## `OCP_WebConsole/login.feature`

-* Login into OCP WebConsole via console.redhat.com

-## `OCP_WebConsole/to_cluster_page.feature`

-* Using link from OCP WebConsole "Insights Advisor status" window to cluster page on OCM UI

 ## `ACM/cluster_issues_section.feature`

 * Displaying "Cluster issues" section on "Overview" page - 1 cluster with no issues